- --home=DIR

 a script.
 Intended for simple management of slightly different versions.

-One could, for example, write a script iso.rc
+One could, for example, write a script iso.rc and then

-select ISO compatibility mode using pl -F iso
+select ISO compatibility mode using pl -F iso or make a

 link from iso-pl to